Caoutchouc (painting): Background

-Caoutchouc is a watercolor, gouache and India ink on cardboard with dimensions 45.7 × 61.5 cm (18 by 24.2 inches).
+Caoutchouc is a watercolor, gouache, and India ink on cardboard with dimensions 45.7 × 61.5 cm (18 by 24.2 inches).
 The work is signed Picabia lower left, but is undated.
 For this, much speculation remains about its actual date.
 Art historian Virginia Spate writes: "Caoutchouc is so different from Picabia's other works of this period that on merely stylistic grounds I would date it to 1913 [...]"
 However, the Centre Pompidou, Musée national d'art moderne dates the painting circa 1909.

 Speculation remains, too, about its degree of abstraction.
 Critics have claimed that imagery is present in the form of circular structures clustered on the left of the painting, much as fruits are clustered in a still life painting.
-Two other still lives from the period indeed represent fruits in a bowl, one of which was claimed by Picabia's wife, Gabrièle Buffet-Picabia, to be closely related to Caoutchouc compositionally.
+Two other still lifes from the period indeed represent fruits in a bowl, one of which was claimed by Picabia's wife, Gabrièle Buffet-Picabia, to be closely related to Caoutchouc compositionally.
 The historian W. Scott Haine wrote that Caoutchouc was "the first clear artistic expression of abstractionism" that would subsequently be expounded upon by Robert Delaunay, Sonia Delaunay, František Kupka and Auguste Herbin.